Astig-1982/The-Exoplanet-Project/README.md

 * Tertiary Color: **Light Grey** #e5e5dc.
 I chose this color for the text as overall it gives a good contrast with all backgrounds used in the app.
 I chose this in the detriment of plain white as I believe it is also a bit warmer color, being a better fit for the overall design choices used throughout the app.

 * Register Button: **Candy Apple Red** rgb(196, 23, 0).
 I chose this color for the Register button as it stands out on the navbar, urging the user to register if she/he hasn't done it so far.
 Also it is similar to the overall colors in the main background image.
-This color is not used anywhere else in the app.
+This color is also used at profile section.

 [Back to Top](#table-of-contents)